sunrise« Previous Entries

 NO OLF – we were curious about this sign in many people’s yards.
 The following website shows a video describing how the U.S. Navy has purchased over 30,000 acres of land near the eastern North Carolina coast, planning to move their pilot training program from Virginia.

 Part of the huge controversy is that over 75 families would be forced to leave their homes, many of them farming that land for generations.
 The human issues are enough, but the cause and effect on the wildlife and ecology would be drastic and irreparable.
 Thousands of ducks and large flocks of snow geese that feed in the area annually would no longer have sanctuary.
 The large birds would also be a danger to the jets.

 Beauty – the moon, the sun, and a routine of daily painting!

 First Snow has many layers and blobs of paint.
 A damp cloth dipped in white was wiped lightly across the textured surface to create the effect of snow powder.
-The scene is of tall Spruce trees in Calgary (Alberta) where on September 1st, the day I was to return to Dallas, I awoke to a gentle snowfall and powder on the trees.
+Crackle medium also works well to help with the impression of snowfall.
+The scene is of tall Spruce trees in Calgary, Alberta where, on September 1st, the day I was to return to Dallas I awoke to a gentle snowfall and powder on the trees.

-Post dated note: Morning Light was accepted into the 2007 American Juried Art Salon‘s Spring/Summer Juried Exhibition online, and Studio 2600 Light, Shine and Sparkle Dec.
+Post dated note: Morning Light was accepted into the 2007 American Juried Art Salon’s Spring/Summer Juried Exhibition online, and Studio 2600 Light, Shine and Sparkle Dec.
 2007 – Jan.
-2008.« Previous Entries
+2008